 - Late afternoons include time spent working on an assignment, journaling, an art project or letter writing.

-- This is followed by some free time before lights out.
+- Then free time for self-care before lights out.

 Throughout the program, the staff focus on the causes for addiction and what challenges the newly sober women will encounter as she navigates all the “firsts”.
 The first sober holiday season, first summer BBQ, first football game, first major life challenge or loss – all without the benefit of her previous coping mechanism; her drug or drink of choice.